ijstart-canonij/ijstartcanonij/index.rst

 **Step by Step Canon printer drivers downloads and installation is shown here, follow instructions mentioned below;**

 1. Ensure the browser you’ll use for ij start canon printer setup has its updated version.
-2. Go through ij.start.canon (secure) site and click “Set Up (Start Here)” tab.
+2. Go through ij.start.canon (secure) site and click **“Set Up (Start Here)”** tab.
 3. Move ahead to the next page, where you need to enter the Canon printer model.
-4. You also can choose the first two letters of your Canon ij printer from shown list on ij.start.canon screen.
+4. You also can choose the first two letters of your Canon ij printer from shown list on `ij.start.canon <https://ijstartcanon-ij.readthedocs.io/en/latest/index.html>`_ screen.
 5. Click “Start”.
 6. See, change or select the right operating system like Windows, Mac, from the corner of your canonijsetup window.
 7. Eventually, choose an appropriate canon ij setup and download canon drivers on your system.
-8. After software download from ij.start.canon, open downloads folder, and double-click on setup file to install the Canon printer software.
+8. After software download from **ij.start.canon**, open downloads folder, and double-click on setup file to install the Canon printer software.
 9. Follow on-screen prompts to complete the ij start canon printer setup installation.

 *************